-As a counselor who has lived as a third-culture kid (TCK) and missionary kid (MK) overseas, I have witnessed and experienced the impact that trauma and transitions have on individuals, couples, families, and helping professionals.
+As a counselor who has lived as a third-culture kid (TCK) and missionary kid (MK) overseas, I have witnessed and experienced the impact that trauma and transitions have on individuals, couples, and helping professionals.
 Returning to the United States for both my Bachelor and Master of Social Work at Baylor University was a major culture shock and transition in my life; counseling was a pivotal part of that transition process.

 As a result of both my personal and professional experiences, I find immense joy in walking alongside individuals and couples' journeys of healing as they courageously seek counseling.
-I aspire to create a trauma-informed & culturally-sensitive space for individuals and couples to heal from compassion fatigue, relationship difficulties, trauma reactions, and/or ongoing mental health concerns as a result of trauma and life transitions.
+I aspire to create a trauma-informed & culturally-sensitive space for individuals and couples to heal from compassion fatigue, relationship difficulties, trauma reactions, and/or ongoing mental health concerns as a result of trauma & life transitions.